Contents

 learning about how effectively communicate about what you’ve learned from those texts.

-The Ontario English Curriculum, much like the Language Arts curriculum, explores ways for students to consume a variety of information in a variety of ways through
+The Ontario English Curriculum, much like the Language Arts curriculum, explores ways for students to explore a variety of information in a variety of ways through:

 Listening